rhannay/pyproforma/docs/user-guide/basic-usage.md

 model.tables.from_template(template)
 ```

-This will display a formatted table like this:
+This returns a [`Table`](../api/table.md) object that can be viewed directly in a notebook, converted to a pandas DataFrame, or exported to Excel.
+When displayed in a notebook, it will show a formatted table like this:

 <style type="text/css">
 #T_ad88c_row0_col0, #T_ad88c_row1_col0 {